nahusenayElias/symfony_portfolio/README.md

 ---

-## Next Steps
+## Possible Next Steps to enhance the project and deepen the understanding
 - Make the Projects page dynamic.
 - Add email sending or message storage for the contact form.
 - Improve styling with CSS or a framework.
-- Deploy your portfolio online.
+- Deploy my portfolio online.

 ---